merin86/arholma/README.md

 - Hostels

     - The hostel page gives a brief summary of what the three different hostels to choose from have to offer.
 To clarify the content for the user, the hostels have been divided into three panels.
 The hostels to choose from are: "Arholma Nord", "Bull August" and "Österhamns pensionat".
-    - The page uses a consistent look and feel by using the same background image used for the front page, and by applying the same background color to the panels as used on the main page text strip.
+    - The page uses a consistent look and feel by using the same background image used for the front page, with the exception of smaller screens (mobile phones) as the image was too stretched in this format.
+The same background colour was applied to the panels as used on the main page text strip for cohesion.

     ![Hostels](documentation/supp-images/hostels.jpg)